GPU Cloud Comparison Report: Neoclouds for AI Infrastructure

 Strengths

-- Strong sustainability angle: Mäntsälä facility’s heat recovery covers 65% of local municipality heating
+• Strong sustainability angle: Mäntsälä facility’s heat recovery covers a large share of local municipality heating

 Gaps

-Best for: Teams wanting a fully-managed platform (K8s + Slurm + MLflow) with competitive pricing and strong European presence.
+Best for: Teams wanting a fully-managed platform (Kubernetes + Slurm + MLflow) with strong European presence and the backing of a well-capitalized public company.

 CoreWeave